Keeping Children Safe In and Around Cars

 • Chest injuries.
 This can cause damage to the lungs and abdomen.

-Keeping children safe around carsMaking sure a child uses safety equipment and fits well in a car seat or booster will ensure maximum safety.
+properly buckled keep children safe safety equipment lifesaving differenceMaking sure a child uses safety equipment and that it fits well in a car seat or booster will ensure maximum safety.

 • Ensure car seats are installed correctly.
 Read and follow the manufacturer’s instructions.
 Make sure you have a tight fit, no movement of more than an inch when you shake it from side to side or pull it forward.

-• Don’t turn the seat around too soon.
+• Do not turn the seat around too soon.
 Children should stay in rear facing car seats until they have reached the appropriate height and weight recommended by the manufacturer.
 Once reached, the car seat can be changed to be forward facing.

 • Once a child outgrows the forward-facing seat, it is time to move to a booster seat.